codership/documentation/galeracluster/source/training/tutorials/index.rst

    .. rst-class:: list-abstract

-      If a node leaves the cluster and subsequently rejoins, Galera will use one of two primary methods of getting the node rejoined and synchronized quickly with the rest of the cluster.
-This article describes the entire process of doing this and confusing messages one might see in the logs.
+      When a node rejoins a cluster, there are two methods of synchronizing it quickly.
+This article describes the process of doing this and confusing messages one might see in the logs.